suzanamelo-m/suzanamelo/content/posts/turning-48/index.md

 tags = ['career change', 'career growth']
 +++

-# Turning 48: Not a Fairytale, But Worth Every Step - My Path in Tech & Beyond

 ![Cloud Computing Talk In Vienna](/img/CloudComputingSpeak.jpeg)

 On March 29, I turned 48, grateful, fulfilled, and with so many incredible things to celebrate! 🎉